Getting to Les Arcs

 Having a car is useful if you want to visit other resorts such as La Rosiere or Val d’Isere.
 If you’re staying in one of the Arcs or Peisey-Vallandry, you won’t use your car when you’re in the resort so make sure your accommodation has private parking or pre-book a space in the public car parks, but hiring a car is still a flexible way of getting to and from the airport at a time that suits you.

-Rail Services to Bourg St Maurice
+TGV and international Rail Services to Bourg St Maurice

 Trains from Paris for Bourg St Maurice depart from the Gare de Lyon.
 The fastest take just over four and a half hours but most direct ones take between five and six hours, and most indirect ones between six and seven, and involve changing once or twice at Chambery, Aix Les Bains and/or Lyon. see www.voyages-sncf.com for details.